RazorSiM/nuxt3-fullstack/README.md

 1. Go to the [Discord Developer Portal](https://discord.com/developers/applications).
 2. Create a new application.
 3. Go to the OAuth2 section.
-4. Add `http://localhost:3000/auth/discord/callback` as a redirect URL.
+4. Add `http://localhost:3000/api/auth/discord` as a redirect URL.
 5. Copy the client ID and client secret to the `.env` file.

 ### Github
 1. Go to the [Github Developer Settings/OAuth Apps](https://github.com/settings/developers)
 2. Create a new OAuth App.
-3. Add `http://localhost:3000/auth/github/callback` as a callback URL.
+3. Add `http://localhost:3000/api/auth/github` as a callback URL.
 4. Copy the client ID and client secret to the `.env` file.

+## What's next?

+I'm planning to add more features to this project, such as:
+- Database Sessions;
+- API Key authentication;
+- Role-based access control;